quacksouls/bitburner/data/hgw/pserv.md

-# Proto-batcher and pserv
+# Sequential batcher and pserv

-A proto-batcher that uses a purchased server instead of the RAM of world servers.
+A sequential batcher that uses a purchased server instead of the RAM of world servers.
 Use the save file `pserv.json`, which grants us the following:

 1. Starts in BN1.1.